Chapter 5.84

 B. Nothing in this chapter shall be construed as requiring a license, or the payment of a license fee or tax, or the doing of any act, which would constitute an unlawful burden or interference in violation of the Constitution or laws of the United States, or which would not be consistent with the Constitution or laws of the state.

-C. Any person subject to the payment of a license fee or tax under the provisions of any ordinance of the city, other than this, on account of engaging in any activity for which the person is liable to tax under this chapter, or any person required to pay fees, or render services, to the city, by virtue of any ordinance granting a franchise to such person, may deduct the amount of such fee, tax, or the value of such services, from the amount of fee or tax imposed by this chapter on account of such activity, but such person shall nevertheless, in the manner provided for under this chapter, apply for and procure an occupation license.
+C. Any person subject to the payment of a license fee or tax under the provisions of any ordinance of the city, other than this, on account of engaging in any activity for which the person is liable to tax under this chapter, or any person required to pay fees, or render services, to the city, by virtue of any ordinance granting a franchise to such person, may deduct the amount of such fee, tax, or the value of such services, from the amount of fee or tax imposed by this chapter on account of such activity, but such person shall nevertheless, in the manner provided for under this chapter, apply for and procure a business license.

 (Ord.
+7424 §51, 2025; Ord.
 7187 §3, 2019; Ord.
 6690 §1, 2010; Ord.
 2258 §6, 1935).

 5.84.080 Tax due quarterly